T-Mobile Money: 5 Things To Know

 1. What Is T-Mobile Money?

-T-Mobile Money is a financial product from wireless carrier T-Mobile.
-While it isn’t an actual bank, T-Mobile Money provides many of the same services that banks do.
+T-Mobile Money is a fee-free high-interest checking account from wireless carrier T-Mobile.
+While T-Mobile doesn’t operate as an actual bank, T-Mobile Money provides many of the same services that banks do.

 You can open a checking account and deposit your money, knowing that it will be safe.
-That’s because all funds in T-Mobile Money accounts are held at BankMobile, a division of Customers Bank, and that money is insured by the Federal Deposit Insurance Corporation (FDIC) up to $250,000 per customer.
+That’s because all funds in T-Mobile Money accounts are through Customers Bank, and that money is insured by the Federal Deposit Insurance Corporation (FDIC) up to $250,000 per customer.

 One of the main attractions of T-Mobile Money is that it doesn’t charge fees.
 That means no transfer fees, overdraft fees or any extra charges.